thenativeweb/node-eventstore/README.md

     useUndispatchedEventsTable: true            // optional
     eventsTableStreamEnabled: false             // optional
     eventsTableStreamViewType: 'NEW_IMAGE',     // optional
-    emitStoreEvents: true                       // optional, by default no store events are emitted });
+    emitStoreEvents: true,                      // optional, by default no store events are emitted
+    maxAddEventsRetryCount: 0                   // optional, number. retry times if putItem failed.
+0 means do not retry });
 ```